dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A10: DCE - Metadata and Statistics Display
 # Date Created: Cycle 14
 # Author: AI Model
-# Updated on: C28 (Add selected token count display for folders)
+# Updated on: C29 (Add parenthesis rule for selected token counts)

 - **Key/Value for A0:**
 - **Description:** Outlines the requirements and design for displaying live metadata (total selected files, total tokens) and for showing aggregate statistics (token and file counts) for folders in the file tree.